rwev/coyote.life/content/articles/published/reference--packing--waist-pack-bandicoot.md

 Gallery: {photo}waist-pack
 Status: published

-Carrying a loaded [Helikon-Tex "Bandicoot"](https://www.helikon-tex.us/bandicoot-waist-pack-cordura.html) waist pack for a reasonable level of preparedness in a compact package.
+Carrying a compact [Helikon-Tex "Bandicoot"](https://www.helikon-tex.us/bandicoot-waist-pack-cordura.html) waist pack for dynamic preparedness in a city environment.

 # Philosophy

-This loadout is tailored for sub-/urban (on-grid) defense of life; thus, it excludes some heavier duty tools and gear better suited for the backcountry.

-Crafted with the goal of being *self-contained & stand-alone*, this system does not require that the components be broken up and distributed between belt, cargo pockets, or other containers.
-Instead, it is grab-and-go, offering greater situational versatility and lower mental overhead.
+Crafted with the goal of being *self-contained & stand-alone*, this system is  *grab-and-go* and offers greater situational versatility and lower mental overhead than other every-day-carry (EDC) systems, many of which are dependent on the  distribution (scatter) of items among d:ifferent areas of the body, clothing items, or accessories.

+Because waist pack carry functions independently of a belt, a baggy shirt, or deep pockets, this system is modular and integrated independently of the outfit.
+No dress code, pre-planning, or continuous transfer (and subsequent loss & disorganization) of items between disparate containers is required of the user.
+Modularity reduces complication and moving parts, and thus  increases the likelihood that components are where you expect them in a critical moment.

-No dress code is required of the user: the system is not dependent on a belt, a baggy shirt, deep pockets, and so on.
-This is in great contrast to many of the systems out there.
-At the same time, the slim profile of the waist pack benefits from said "traditional" on-body concealment techniques.
+At same time the slim profile of the waist pack stands to benefit from said "traditional" on-body concealment techniques: a long shirt tail is not a requirement, but an advantage.

-Additionally, the components as well and the pack itself were chosen to be as compact and lightweight as possible.
-Although this certainly limits capability, the system is nimble & discreet enough to carry on a daily basis without much inconvenience or boisterousness.
+The contents and the pack itself were chosen to be as compact and lightweight as possible.
+Although this certainly limits capability, the system is nimble & discreet enough to carry on a daily basis without much inconvenience.

+This loadout is tailored for sub-/urban (on-grid) preparation & defense of life; it excludes some heavier duty gear better suited for the more extreme, off-grid environments.

 # Contents

-This list is not static; rather, it is meant to give a general idea of the system components.
-The system goes through constant trials and is adapted to new environments and requirements.
+This list is not static but is meant to give a general idea of the system components.
+The system undergoes constant trials and adaptation to new environments and requirements.

 In the main compartment: